 They could resort to ingesting Vitamin B2 (riboflavin) prior to the test to add more color to the sample, or even take pharmaceutical preparations like creatine monohydrate or creatine ethyl ester to raise serum and creatinine levels in their diluted urine to normal, thereby making the urine sample seem legitimate.
 So the devious employee prepares for a drug test by drinking a lot of water and some of these supplements.

-Employers who are clever enough to stay a step ahead of potential drug users in their workforce are aware of these fraudulent practices and equip themselves with the technology and testing procedures necessary to thwart them.
-Urine testing strips can be used to evaluate collected samples prior to running the actual drug tests.
-Adulterants and attempts to make the sample deceptive by dilution can be detected by these tests.
-Some drug testing kits are already equipped with such pre-testing features to safeguard the validity of the test.
+Employers who want to keep ahead of possible drug users in their workforce are aware of these fraudulent techniques and have the equipment and testing processes to counter them.
+Urine testing strips can examine samples before drug tests.
+These tests can detect adulterants and sample dilutions.
+Some drug testing kits include pre-testing to ensure test validity.

 Check with the Ovus Medical website to learn about the best options available to your company in preventing defective drug testing due to urine dilution.